GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

     - Unique username
     - First- and Lastname
     - E-Mail
-    - Role
+    - Systemrole
-    - API Id's which the user has access to.
+    - API Id's which the user has access to and whether they are currently active.
 - Group data:
-  - Unique group of the name
+  - Unique name of the group.
-  - Users which are part of the group.
+  - Users which can have the following roles within the group:
+    - member
+    - editor
+    - admin
   - API Id's which the users of the group have access to.

-The interfaces to request or update the data of the user management are defined as REST API in the [User Managament REST API  Documentation](/docs/interfaces/user_management.yaml)
+The interfaces to request or update the data of the user management are defined as a REST API in the [User management REST API documentation](/docs/interfaces/user_management.yaml)

 ### 5.2.3 ApiManagement